Music In The Mountains

-The mountains are alive with the sound of music this summer when this classical festival comes to Durango from July 6th through July 28th, 2019.
-For the last three decades, the Music in the Mountains Festival has brought the sounds of classical music to the scenic town of Durango, Colorado.
+The mountains are alive with the sound of music this summer when this classical festival comes to Durango from July 11 through August 2, 2020.
+For the last three decades the Music in the Mountains Festival has brought the sounds of classical music to the scenic town of Durango, Colorado.
 This exciting musical event features a number of high caliber performances, including orchestra, chamber and conservatory performances of classical and world music.

 History of the Festival

 The Music in the Mountains Festival was originally founded in 1987 by conductor Mischa Semanitzky.
 It was created with the support of The Durango Herald, Fort Lewis College, the Bank of Colorado, Morley Ballantine and Durango Mountain Resort.
 In 2008 the principal horn player for the Dallas Symphony, Gregory Hustis, became the new Artistic Director– succeeding Semanitzky.
 Members of the Dallas Symphony were very important in the original formation of the festival and the event maintains a lot of strong ties to the Dallas Music Community.

 2021 will be an incredible year for Music in the Mountains, with plenty of performances lined up.
 A full schedule has not been released, however many of the performers have already been named.
 Festival favorites returning this year include Emmanuelle Boisvert, violin; Chris French, cello; Katherine Young-Steele, oboe; Laura Leisring, bassoon, and more.